ryjchen24/AOM-study-ai/README.md

 # AOM

-AOM is an AI study assistant chat web app.
+AOM is an AI study chat web app.
 While most AI's like Claude, ChatGPT, Copilot and many more focus on the individual chat messages, AOM focuses on a file system.
 Intended to be used as to help study, or organize important and related chat messages, AOM will help you keep track of your chats, and AI interactions.

 ## Stack